 Progress was not a buzzword as negotiations struggled on.
 Plain and simple, the owners were adamant on a salary cap; the union was equally opposed.
 Neither side made things easy away from the bargaining table.
 The players decided to set a strike date of August 12—much earlier than expected—leaving little time for what little chance there was for compromise.
 The owners responded by withdrawing a scheduled $7.8 million payment to the players’ pension fund, which served little purpose except to tick the union off.

 Late on a cool Oakland evening on August 11, the A’s Ernie Young went after a high fastball from Seattle’s Randy Johnson and missed.
-It was the final pitch of the Mariners’ 8-1 victory over the A’s.
+It was the final pitch of the Mariners’ 8-1 victory.

 And it was the last pitch thrown in 1994.